 Factors Causing the American Obesity Epidemic

 Nutrition has been a controversial issue in the United States (and other parts of the world) for several decades, especially since we are in an obesity and chronic illness related epidemic right now.
 We have been bombarded with a ton of diets, fads, weight loss combinations and even government recommendations to try and solve this epidemic.
-As we can see with 38% of American adults being obese none of these solutions have worked.
-(1)
+There are factors causing the American obesity epidemic

 How did we get to this point?
 What can we do to fix the problem?
 How does it relate to those with Lipedema or Lipo-Lymphedema?
 Is there a real solution in the sea of fad diets and government recommendations?
 Let’s take a look at how we got here first and then how we can reclaim our health, especially for those suffering from adipose tissue fat disorders.
 Let’s examine the factors causing the American obesity epidemic.